score-spec/score-compose/e2e-tests/README.md

 This end-to-end test suite ensures continuous functionality of the score-compose CLI as well as the functionality of the included examples.

 ## Contribution

 Contribution to this test suite requires basic understanding of the [RobotFramework](www.robotframework.org).
-As well as the used libraries
+As well as the used libraries.

 - [Process Library](https://robotframework.org/robotframework/latest/libraries/Process.html)
 - [OperatingSystem Library](http://robotframework.org/robotframework/latest/libraries/OperatingSystem.html)
 - [String Library](http://robotframework.org/robotframework/latest/libraries/String.html)